sbt/sbt-protobuf/README.md

 2,The inner message's name could not be the ```.proto```'s file name.that will cause problem too,you could change the inner message's name or the ```.proto``` file name or add the ```option java_outer_classname = "NewNameNotAsTheFileName";``` to you ```.proto``` file.

 ### Additional options to protoc
-All options passed to `protoc` are configured via the `protobuf-protoc-options`.
+All options passed to `protoc` are configured via the `protobufProtocOptions`.
 To add options, for example to run a custom plugin, add them to this setting key.
 For example:

 ```scala
 protocOptions in PB.protobufConfig ++= Seq("--custom-option")